Are the New Tokyo Disney Park Hopper Tickets Worth It?

 Erm, not really.
 Ideally, you need a whole day for Disneyland and one or two for DisneySea.

-I think they’ve introduced the One-Day Passport more for the local market, who will hop around the parks throughout the day to see things they haven’t done before, like view new Summer parades, try new Summer drinks, or buy limited-edition Summer merchandise.
+I think they’ve introduced the One-Day Passport more for the local market, who will hop around the parks throughout the day to see things they haven’t done before.
 We tourists need a lot more time in the parks to fully enjoy them, and so I’m not really sure it’s a bonus for us.

 However, if you do only have one day in the parks, though, combining a One-Day Passport and an Evening Ticket can allow you to see both worlds at the cheapest price.